Early Voting Information

 Absentee applications and requests for applications can no longer be submitted by email, fax or online.

-Absentee voting allows qualified voters to cast a ballot by mail prior to Election Day.
-In-Person Absentee Voting is no longer authorized by law.
+Absentee voting allows qualified voters to cast a ballot by mail prior to Election Day for one of the following reasons:

 • Voters with disabilities.